 Jest is a very complete testing framework that comes not only with a test runner, but also with its own assertion and mocking library.
-This means that, differently from other testing frameworks, there is no need to install and integrate additional libraries to be able to mock, spy or make assertions.
-You will be able to start writing your tests right after you installed Jest
+This means that, different from other testing frameworks, there is no need to install and integrate additional libraries to be able to mock, spy or make assertions.
+You'll be able to start writing your tests right after Jest is installed.

 Jest is particularly popular for testing React.
 It is built in the create-react-app package and it is well integrated with other React testing tools such as Enzyme.
 The increasingly popular React Testing Library is built on Jest too.

-One of the reasons for Jest’s popularity in the React community is that it allows creating snapshot tests for components.
-Snapshots are a great way to monitor the changes in your application UI , and ensure that unwanted changes aren’t unwillingly introduced.
+One of the reasons for Jest’s popularity in the React community is that it lets the user create snapshot tests for components.
+Snapshots are a great way to monitor the changes in your application UI, and ensure that unwanted changes aren’t unknowingly introduced.

 Another important reason why some love Jest is its high speed of test execution.
-Thanks to its smart parallel testing, Jest beats its competition significantly at running tests fast – something that is is often important for large projects that require running large test suites in the CI.
+Thanks to its smart parallel testing, Jest beats its competition significantly when it comes to test speed – something that is is often important for large projects that require running large test suites in the CI.

-Jest is very active with its updates and our community agrees to say it has evolved nicely over time.
+Jest is very active with its updates and our community agrees has evolved nicely over time.

 Mocha was created in 2011, and it was originally designed for Node.js.